Compassionate and Aggressive Legal Counsel After Birth Injuries

 During the delivery process or immediately following birth, even a small delivery room mistake or doctor error can result in devastating life-long consequences for the child and the family.

-At the Hay & Knight, PLLC, our birth injury lawyers understand the emotional and legal issues that parents are facing after a birth injury.
-We focus on the medical evidence to demonstrate fault and hold the negligent doctor, nurse, health care professional or hospital accountable.
+At Hay & Knight, PLLC, our birth injury lawyers understand the emotional and legal issues that parents are facing after a birth injury.
+We focus on the medical evidence to demonstrate fault and hold the negligent doctor, nurse, health care professional, or hospital accountable.

 Compassionate and Dedicated Birth Injury Representation

 Birth injuries can result in physical disabilities, mental impairments, or other developmental delays.
 Determining whether your child’s condition is a result of doctor negligence or medical error during the birth process requires evidence.
 Some delivery room physicians will attempt to argue that your child’s developmental disorder, brain damage, or physical disability is a result of a birth defect.